craigl33/pypsa-rsa/docs/archive/tutorials.rst

 Tutorial
 ##########################################

-Before getting started with **PyPSA-RSA** it makes sense to be familiar with its general modelling framework `PyPSA <https://pypsa.readthedocs.io>`__.
+Before getting started with **PyPSA-ZA** it makes sense to be familiar with its general modelling framework `PyPSA <https://pypsa.readthedocs.io>`__.

 The tutorial uses fewer computing resources than the entire model, allowing the user to explore